 The key factor remained Ortberg’s ability to implement internal reforms and restore investor confidence.

-The Boeing Company published its Q2 2025 results on 29 July, once again exceeding analysts’ expectations.
+The Boeing Company published its Q2 2025 financial results on 29 July, once again exceeding analysts’ expectations.
 Key figures are as follows:

 Revenue by segment: